dragondrop-cloud/cloud-concierge/README.md

 All results and codified resources are output in a digestible Pull Request to a repository of your choice, providing you with a "State of Cloud" report in a GitOps manner.

+### Our Roadmap
+We are just getting started, and have a lot of exciting features on our roadmap.
+More details can be found [here](https://github.com/dragondrop-cloud/cloud-concierge/wiki/Roadmap).

 ## How does it work?
 1) Cloud Concierge creates a representation of your cloud infrastructure as Terraform
 2) This representation is compared against your state files to detect drift, and identify resources outside of Terraform control